How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 • chronic diseases;

-• disorders in the gallbladder and liver;
+• disorders of the gallbladder and liver;

 • psychological stress;

-Skin neoplasms are of several types:
+Skin neoplasms occur in several types:

 • scaly formations;